Effect of finite Reynolds number on self-similar crossing statistics and fractal measurements in turbulence: Introduction

-The study is organized into the following sections: Sec. \ref{sec:simulations} describes the stochastic simulations, Sec. \ref{sec:results} presents results of the simulations, Sec. \ref{sec:correction} introduces a correction for truncated distributions, and Sec. \ref{sec:summary} summarizes the findings.
-Finally, the appendix provides equations for the simulations.
+The study is organized into the following sections: Sec. \ref{sec2} describes the stochastic simulations, Sec. \ref{sec3} presents results of the simulations, Sec. \ref{sec4} introduces a correction for finite Reynolds number, and Sec. \ref{sec5} summarizes the findings.